World Scout Moot: History

-Rover Moots were taking place at provincial, national and international levels in the UK, Australia and Canada from the mid-1920s.
+"Moot" is an Old English word for a gathering.
+Rover Moots (older members were traditionally called Rovers) took place at provincial, national and international levels in the UK, Australia and Canada from the mid-1920s.

-The first World Rover Moot was held in 1931 at Kandersteg, Switzerland, with following events held almost every four years until 1961, when the 7th World Rover Moot took place in Melbourne, Australia.
+The first World Rover Moot was held in 1931 at Kandersteg, Switzerland, with subsequent events held almost every four years until 1961, when the 7th World Rover Moot took place in Melbourne, Australia.
 Originally entitled the "World Rover Moot", the Moot was replaced by World Moot Years between 1965 and 1982.
 This was done with the aim of increasing the number of events and accessibility to Rovers.

 In 1985, after lobbying led by Australia, the World Scout Conference decided to reinstate the World Scout Moot to the calendar of world Scouting events, with the naming changed to reflect that not all countries had continued with a Rover section, notably the UK and the USA.
 At the World Scout Conference in January 1988, bids were presented by Australia and Switzerland, with Australia awarded the 8th World Scout Moot for Dec 1990/Jan 1991, and Switzerland granted the 9th World Scout Moot for July 1992.
-In 1993 it was decided to hold future Moots every four years.
+In 1993, it was decided to hold future Moots every four years.

-The 10th World Scout Moot was hosted by Sweden in 1993, the 11th World Scout Moot by Mexico in 2000, and the 12th World Scout Moot by Taiwan in 2004.
+The 10th World Scout Moot was hosted by Sweden in 1996, the 11th World Scout Moot by Mexico in 2000, and the 12th World Scout Moot by Taiwan in 2004.
 After originally scheduled for 2008 in Mozambique, the 13th World Scout Moot was held in Kenya in 2010 – the first ever such event to take place in Africa.

 The 14th World Scout Moot was hosted by Canada in 2013, while the 15th World Scout Moot was held in Iceland in the summer of 2017.
-The 16th World Scout Moot was due to be in Ireland in 2021, however due to the COVID-19 pandemic the event was postponed to 2022 and subsequently cancelled.
-The next World Scout Moot will be hosted by Portugal in 2025.
+The 16th World Scout Moot was due to take place in Ireland in 2021, however due to the COVID-19 pandemic the event was postponed to 2022 and subsequently cancelled.
+The 16th World Scout Moot was hosted by Portugal in July/August 2025, with the opening event taking place at Parque Tejo in Lisbon.

+During the 2024 World Scout Conference in Cairo, Scouts of China (Taiwan) were successful in their bid to host the 17th World Scout Moot in 2029.